Steinkraft Calcit Blattdünger Anwendung erklärt

 What is Grünkraft Calcium?

 Grünkraft Calcium is a mineral foliar fertilizer based on tribomechanically activated calcite and zeolite.
-The product is manufactured using a complex co-grinding process, in which calcite – calcium carbonate – and clinoptilolite zeolite are jointly processed to particle sizes under 10 micrometers.
-This co-grinding – meaning the joint and not separate grinding of the minerals – activates the minerals in a way that cannot be achieved by simple mixing.
+The product is manufactured using a sophisticated co-milling process, where calcite (calcium carbonate) and clinoptilolite zeolite are jointly processed to grain sizes below 10 micrometers.
+This co-milling—meaning the minerals are milled together, not separately—activates them in a way that cannot be achieved through simple mixing.
 The result is an electrostatically charged micro- and nano-powder that adheres to the leaf surface and penetrates directly into the plant tissue through the leaf pores.

-Grünkraft Calcium is approved and registered for organic farming according to EasyCert/FiBL.
+Grünkraft Calcium is approved and registered for organic farming by EasyCert/FiBL.

-Why must calcite be tribomechanically ground – what is the difference from normal lime powder?
+Why does calcite need to be tribomechanically milled—what is the difference to normal lime powder?

-This is one of the most important questions of all – because this is the core of its effectiveness.
+This is one of the most important questions of all—because it is at the core of its effectiveness.

-Conventionally ground calcite cannot be absorbed by the plant – not because it is chemically incorrect, but because it is too coarse.
-Dr. Peter Ost, an expert in tribomechanically activated minerals and a colleague of Timohir Lelas, explains it this way:
+Conventionally milled calcite cannot be absorbed by plants—not because it is chemically incorrect, but because it is too coarse.
+Dr. Peter Ost, an expert in tribomechanically activated minerals and colleague of Timohir Lelas, explains it this way:

-"The lime that is sometimes spread conventionally on the field is on the field, is chemically detectable, but is not available to the plants because it is too coarse.
-You can eat a hamburger because your mouth and the hamburger size are roughly compatible.
-But if you had a hamburger the size of a soccer ball, it wouldn't be possible to eat it.
-And if it were 1 meter large, then certainly not."
+"The lime that is sometimes conventionally spread on the field is present in the field and chemically detectable, but it is not available to plants because it is too coarse.
+You can eat a hamburger because your mouth and the hamburger's size are roughly compatible.
+But if you had a football-sized hamburger, it would not be possible to eat it.
+And if it were 1 meter tall, then certainly not."

-In the tribomechanical process, calcite particles collide at high speed – up to three collisions per millisecond.
+In the tribomechanical process, calcite particles collide at high speeds—up to three collisions per millisecond.
 The particles are split without destroying the internal crystal lattice structure.
-The result is particles under 10 micrometers, which are electrostatically charged by the process.
+The result is particles smaller than 10 micrometers, which are electrostatically charged by the process.

-This electrostatic charge does two things: the particles adhere optimally to the leaf surface.
-And they are small enough to penetrate directly into the leaf interior through the leaf pores – the stomata.
+This electrostatic charge accomplishes two things: The particles adhere optimally to the leaf surface.
+And they are small enough to penetrate directly into the leaf interior through the leaf pores—the stomata.
 And that's where the effect unfolds.
-You can find more about the tribomechanical grinding process compared to ball mills in the article:
+More about the tribomechanical milling process versus ball mills can be found in the article:

 How does Grünkraft Calcium affect the plant?

 Grünkraft Calcium is dissolved in water (not really dissolved, rather well mixed.
-Rock cannot be dissolved) and sprayed as a fine mist on the leaves.
-The particles have an average size of 8 micrometers – stomata-permeable.
+Rock cannot be dissolved) and sprayed as a fine mist onto the leaves.
+The particles have an average size of 8 micrometers—stomata-permeable.
 They penetrate directly into the leaf tissue through the leaf pores.
-There, the calcium carbonate breaks down:
+There, the calcium carbonate decomposes:

 CaCO₃ → CaO + CO₂

-The released CO₂ is immediately fed into photosynthesis – the plant receives direct carbon exactly where it is needed.
-The released calcium oxide strengthens cell walls, regulates stomata, and activates the plant's own defense mechanisms.
+The released CO₂ is immediately fed into photosynthesis—the plant receives direct carbon exactly where it is needed.
+The released calcium oxide strengthens cell walls, regulates stomata, and activates plant-specific defense mechanisms.

 Grünkraft Calcium is essentially a CO₂ fertilizer.
-The air contains only 0.04 percent CO₂ – plants therefore chronically operate below their photosynthetic potential.
+Air contains only 0.04 percent CO₂—plants therefore chronically operate below their photosynthetic potential.
 Grünkraft Calcium naturally increases the CO₂ content inside the leaf and helps the plant utilize its full growth potential.

-Why is zeolite in foliar fertilizer – what additional benefits does it offer?
+Why is zeolite in foliar fertilizer—what additional benefits does it provide?

 Zeolite in foliar fertilizer has several mutually complementary functions.
 Dr. Peter Ost explains it this way:

-"The zeolite particles can capture more sunlight on the leaf and thus contribute to making photosynthesis more active."
+"The zeolite particles can capture sunlight more strongly on the leaf, thereby contributing to a more active photosynthesis."

-At the same time, the zeolite introduces silicon into the leaf, which activates plant's own defense enzymes – superoxide dismutase, catalase, and peroxidase – that neutralize free radicals and protect the plant against oxidative stress.
+At the same time, the zeolite introduces silicon into the leaf, which activates plant-specific defense enzymes—superoxide dismutase, catalase, and peroxidase—that neutralize free radicals and protect the plant against oxidative stress.

-And then there's the physical protective effect: the silicate particles on the leaf surface look like tiny shards of glass under a microscope.
-Insects with tactile organs in their legs find this unpleasant and avoid the plant.
-The finest particles disturb and block the respiratory organs of mites and aphids.
-This is not a chemical repellent – it is a purely physical process.
+And then there's the physical protective effect: Under the microscope, the silicate particles on the leaf surface look like tiny shards of glass.
+Insects with sensory organs in their legs find this unpleasant and avoid the plant.
+The finest particles disrupt and block the respiratory organs of mites and aphids.
+This is not a chemical repellent—it is a purely physical process.

 Calcite and zeolite on the leaf surface stimulate microorganisms that absorb ammonia directly from the atmosphere and make it available to the leaf.
-This supplies the leaf with natural atmospheric nitrogen – without the application of additional nitrogen fertilizer.
+This supplies the leaf with natural atmospheric nitrogen—without applying additional nitrogen fertilizer.

-This explains why farmers observe a more intense, richer green after treatment with Grünkraft Calcium, which looks as if the plant has been nitrogen-fertilized – although only the mineral foliar fertilizer was applied.
+This explains why farmers observe a more intense, richer green after treatment with Grünkraft Calcium, which looks as if the plant has been nitrogen-fertilized—even though only the mineral foliar fertilizer was applied.

-Matthias W., an organic farmer from Niederfladnitz, described it as follows:
+Matthias W., an organic farmer from Niederfladnitz, described it this way:

 What is the difference between Grünkraft Calcium and conventional fertilizer?

-Conventional fertilizers primarily contain the three macronutrients nitrogen, phosphorus, and potassium – NPK.
-They are absorbed through the soil and roots and must first be converted into plant-available form there.
+Conventional fertilizers primarily contain the three macronutrients nitrogen, phosphorus, and potassium—NPK.
+They are absorbed through the soil and roots and must first be converted into plant-available forms there.

 Grünkraft Calcium works on a different level.
-It does not stimulate nutrient supply from the outside – it activates the plant's own physiology.
-Through increased photosynthesis, the plant can absorb existing nutrients from the soil more efficiently.
+It does not stimulate nutrient supply from the outside—it activates the plant's own physiology.
+Through increased photosynthesis, the plant can more efficiently absorb existing nutrients from the soil.
 This means: Grünkraft Calcium makes the most of what is already available in the soil.

-That depends on the initial state of the soil – and the answer is more nuanced than a simple yes or no.
+This depends on the initial state of the soil—and the answer is more nuanced than a simple yes or no.

-Grünkraft Calcium promotes the development of stronger root systems – especially fine root hairs that are colonized by soil microorganisms.
+Grünkraft Calcium promotes the development of stronger root systems—especially fine hair roots that are colonized by soil microorganisms.
 These microorganisms make already existing nutrients in the soil available to plants.
 This measurably increases the efficiency of nutrient uptake.

-In well-supplied soils, conventional fertilizer use can be significantly reduced in many cases.
-In depleted soils, a gradual buildup over several seasons is recommended – combined with zeolite and basalt as soil improvers and AM+PLUS microorganisms for soil life.
-The overarching goal is more yield with higher resource efficiency – not less yield with less effort.
+On well-supplied soils, conventional fertilizer use can often be significantly reduced.
+On depleted soils, a gradual buildup over several seasons is recommended—combined with zeolite and basalt as soil improvers and AM+PLUS microorganisms for soil life.
+The overarching goal is more yield with higher resource efficiency—not less yield with less effort.

 Can pesticides and fungicides be reduced?

-The extent to which pesticide requirements can be reduced depends on the crop, climate, and initial situation.
-In European field studies, pesticide use on some test plots of grapevines could be reduced by up to 50 percent.
+How much the need for pesticides can be reduced depends on the crop, climate, and initial situation.
+In European field studies, pesticide use on some experimental plots of grapevines could be reduced by up to 50 percent.

 Is Grünkraft Calcium organic?